ksclarke/solr-iso639-filter/README.md

 # solr-iso639-filter

 A Solr filter that converts ISO-639-1 and ISO-639-2 codes into human-readable text that can be used as a Solr facet.
+It has been tested against Solr versions 3.6.1 through 4.4.0.

 ### Getting Started